How to Contact the Miami Tribal Court

 Money Orders, Cashier’s Check, Exact Cash (no change).

 The Court uses Square for secure payments, Credit Cards and/or Debit Card payments are accepted.
-(Please note there is a $3.00 processing fee for all payments)
+(Please note there is a service charge for these payment types)

 Mailing Address: